 We encourage every member of the law school community to promptly report to Campus Security and/or LAPD any emergency or crime of which they are the victim or which they may witness either on campus or in the proximity of the law school.
-Reporting crime within the minutes after it occurs, improves the chances of apprehending a suspect and solving the crime.
+Reporting crime promptly improves the chances of apprehending a suspect and solving the crime.
 Every minute that passes before the crime is reported decreases the odds of making an arrest and solving the crime.
 Additionally, reporting crimes helps prevent them from recurring and allows responsible campus officials to direct security resources and programs to reduce crime and promote security awareness.

-Campus Security and the Administrative Services Office respond promptly to any report of criminal activity or campus emergency by conducting an immediate search of the law school campus and surrounding area for suspects and evidence.
-When a crime is reported, LAPD is called and a security officer is dispatched to the emergency location to take necessary action, conduct a preliminary investigation, prepare a crime report, and relay information to LAPD for a prompt response.
+Campus Security and the Administrative Services Office respond promptly to any report of criminal activity or campus emergency by immediately searching the law school campus and surrounding area for suspects and evidence.
+When a crime is reported, the LAPD is called, and a security officer is dispatched to the emergency location to take necessary action, conduct a preliminary investigation, prepare a crime report, and relay information to the LAPD for a prompt response.